popeadam/Kometa/docs/defaults/overlays.md

 Each file has a page on the wiki showing the available `template_variables` for each file.
 For example the default `default: ratings` has a page [here](overlays/ratings.md).

-**In addition to the defined `template_variables` almost all default Overlay files have access to the [Shared Variables](collection_variables.md).**
+**In addition to the defined `template_variables` almost all default Overlay Files have access to the [Shared Variables](collection_variables.md).**

 ### Custom fonts used in these examples: